-- Nuclear waste handling and disposal – may generate low to medium radiation over long period of times.
+- Nuclear waste handling and disposal may generate low to medium radiation over a long period of time.
 The radioactivity may contaminate and propagate through air, water, and soil as well.
 Thus, their effects may not be easily distinguishable and are hard to predict.
-Additional, some nuclear waste location may not be identified.
+Additionally, some nuclear waste locations may not be identified.
 The main issue with the radiation waste is the fact that it cannot be degraded or treated chemically or biologically.
 Thus, the only options are to contain the waste by storing it in tightly closed containers shielded with radiation-protective materials (such as Pb) or, if containing is not possible, to dilute it.
 The waste may also be contained by storage in remote areas with little or no life (such as remote caves or abandoned salt mines).
 However, in time, the shields (natural or artificial) may be damaged.
 Additionally, the past waste disposal practices may not have used appropriate measures to isolate the radiation.
-Thus, such areas need to be carefully identified and access restrictions promptly imposed.
+Therefore, such areas need to be carefully identified and access restrictions promptly imposed.

 - Mining of radioactive ores (such as uranium ores) involves the crushing and processing of radioactive ores and generates radioactive by-products.
 Mining of other ores may also generate radioactive waste (such as mining of phosphate ores).